Table of Contents

 Dropshipping makes it incredibly easy for sellers to launch ecommerce stores because it relieves them from many hassles of the supply chain, like inventory management or shipping logistics.
 The accessibility and simplicity of a dropshipping business model enables anyone to start an ecommerce business quickly.
 Even if you only dropship some of your products, you’ll be freeing up resources for the items that require more of your attention.

 It even allows you the ability to offer items that would normally be impossible to ship due to your location’s limitations, like extremely large or perishable goods.
-You can be based anywhere in the world, and your items will still reach customers in a very timely manner.
+You can be based anywhere in the world, and your items will still reach customers in a timely and cost effective manner.

 What is a Dropshipping Business?